Near Tuskegee in Macon County, Alabama — The American South (East South Central)

 Marker series.
 This marker is included in the The Spirit of 76, America's Bicentennial Celebration, and the William Bartram Trails marker series.

 Location.
 32° 28.784′ N, 85° 36.634′ W. Marker is near Tuskegee, Alabama, in Macon County.
 Marker is on Forest Road 949 0.2 miles north of State Route 186, on the left when traveling north.
+Located within the Tuskegee National Forest and just north of the Forests' Ranger Station on FS Road 949.
 Touch for map.
-Located within the Tuskegee National Forest and just north of the Forests' Ranger Station on FS Road 949.
 Marker is in this post office area: Tuskegee AL 36083, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Little Texas Tabernacle and Campground (approx. 3.6 miles away); Union Christian Church (approx. Warehouse/Vehicle Storage (approx. 4.3 miles away); The Control Tower (approx. 4.3 miles away); A Typical Day (approx. 4.3 miles away); Moton Field Expands (approx. 4.3 miles away); Fire Suppression Pond (approx. 4.3 miles away); It Was Called "Dope" (approx. 4.3 miles away).
+Little Texas Tabernacle and Campground Union Christian Church (approx. 3.7 miles away); Warehouse/Vehicle Storage (approx. 4.3 miles away); The Control Tower (approx. 4.3 miles away); A Typical Day (approx. 4.3 miles away); Moton Field Expands (approx. 4.3 miles away); Fire Suppression Pond (approx. 4.3 miles away); It Was Called "Dope" (approx. 4.3 miles away).

 Related markers.
 Click here for a list of markers that are related to this marker.
 Other markers in Alabama on William Bartram.